cnguy/onetricks.net/README.md

 A web application displaying a list of high ELO one trick ponies in League of Legends, using [kayn](https://github.com/cnguy/kayn).

+**Status: WIP**

+The `master` branch is not necessarily indicative of its current state in release.

+In the future, there will be a CHANGELOG for production releases.

 # Preview:

 ![Alt text](/_pictures/small_preview.png?raw=true "onetricks.net")